 If those on T3-Only get limited by a doctor saying we cannot go above the FT3 lab range, we are likely to not be getting enough T3!

 So, this situation usually needs to be compensated with a higher FT3 than the lab range.
-Mine is a good 3 points above the top of the range.
+Mine is sometimes 2 - 3 points above the top of the range (depending on when the blood draw is taken relative to the last dose of T3).
 I am not hyper or thyrotoxic in any way, which is what most doctors would interpret from a FT3 above the reference range.
 This also implies that for someone on T3-Only, they often need far higher T3 doses than when is is used in conjunction with T4 - higher than people mght expect.
 Practical experience suggests 40 to 80 mcg of T3 is fairly typical for most people when they use it as a T3-Only therapy.
 A few people need a little less and a few need more.
 I have personally been taking 60 mcg of T3 for well over ten years and I can happily cope with higher levels without any issues.

 So, when patients who are on T3 therapy contact me and say they still don't feel well, but their lab test says their FT3 is at the top of the range, I am not at all surprised that they don't feel great.